A hand holding a pencil on a blank page, ready to write, with the tip of the pencil surrounded by pencil shavings.

 For more information, please refer to BPPM 55.49: Payment Upon Separation of Employment, which outlines WSU’s policies and procedures regarding final compensation.

-Leave Payout Upon Separation
+Annual Leave Payout

-Please refer to BPPM 55.49: Payment Upon Separation of Employment, Section 4.1, which outlines the university’s policy and eligibility requirements for annual leave payouts.
+Refer to BPPM 55.49: Payment Upon Separation of Employment, Section 4.1, which outlines the university’s policy and eligibility requirements for annual leave payouts.

 Sick leave is not eligible for payout unless the employee is retiring from WSU and meets the eligibility requirements.